uqiotstudio/mmwave-rewrite/README.md

 4. Data recording/replaying.
   -[] Set up Dora Node to record data to a file.
   -[] Set up Dora Node to replay data from a file.
-5. Networking of Dora nodes (Stretch Goal!!!)
+5. Networking of Dora nodes (Stretch Goal, probably spill into january...)

 # January Plan
 1. Develop data collection Protocol/Plan, organize to get it done.